 The COVID-19 public health crisis has affected the museum's scheduled events for March, April, and May 2020.
-The March 14th MAAA theater trip to see Veils the Musical at the Nate Holden Performing Arts Center was cancelled, and refunds will be issued to those who purchased their tickets from MAAA.
+The March 14th MAAA theater trip to see Veils the Musical at the Nate Holden Performing Arts Center was canceled, and refunds will be issued to those who purchased their tickets from MAAA.
 The April 25th book signing with Terry McMillan for her latest novel It's Not All Down Hill From Here will be rescheduled for a later date.
-The MAAAEssential Senegal trip (May 16–25) has been cancelled due to the international travel advisory issued by the U.S. State Department.
+The MAAAEssential Senegal trip (May 16–25) has been canceled due to the international travel advisory issued by the U.S. State Department.

 Private Event Rentals

-As of March 13, 2020, all private events booked with THE MUSEUM OF AFRICAN AMERICAN ART have been cancelled.
+As of March 13, 2020, all private events booked with THE MUSEUM OF AFRICAN AMERICAN ART have been canceled.
 We are not accepting any new event rentals at this time.
 We will notify you when we are able to resume booking private events at MAAA.

 MAAA Exhibits Online

-We are creating new ways to stay connected with you.
 We invite you to view a slideshow of our current exhibit, No Crystal Stair: The Photography of John Simmons, ASC.
 Please also take some time to explore our online exhibits on the Google Arts & Culture platform featuring the Palmer C. Hayden Collection and the John Henry Series, which are part of our permanent collection.